 Meeting the needs and interests of a diverse population of students requires diversity both within and among our course offerings.
 We believe that teachers, like students, are diverse and that diversity plays an important role in curriculum, instruction and grouping.
 Teachers who teach to their individual strengths and share their personal scientific passions engender a love of science and of learning within their students.
 Sections of the same course taught by different personnel and/or to different students must provide the same core content but will vary slightly to reflect the needs, abilities and interests of all participants.

 The Science Department consists of nine full time teachers, one of whom also serves as department head.
-The staff has a broad range of educational and work backgrounds, holding bachelors degrees in biology, chemistry, marine biology, geology, environmental science and secondary science, and masters degrees in chemistry, environmental education, engineering geology / remote sensing, science education, gifted & talented education, special education and marine biology resources.
+The staff has a broad range of educational and work backgrounds, holding bachelors degrees in biology, chemistry, forestry management, health/physical education, environmental science, and secondary science, and masters degrees in chemistry, secondary science education, gifted & talented education, educational leadership, teaching and learning, exercise physiology, and marine biology resources.
+Three teachers are National Board Certified, and three have won the Presidential Award for Excellence in Secondary Science.
 This diversity of knowledge and skills is combined with a strong tradition of blending teacher independence and cooperation, focused on commitment to students.
 The result is a deep, flexible foundation for building a variety of courses to meet the needs and interests of students and the communities where they will live and work.

 The Science Department offers both leveled and unleveled (heterogeneous) classes.
-Main sequence courses (global science, biology, chemistry, and physics) are leveled to allow all students to be appropriately challenged and supported.
+Core courses in earth/space science, life science, chemistry, and physics are leveled to allow all students to be appropriately challenged and supported.
 Students often move between levels over their four years, guided by prerequisites and science teacher approval with the advise of counselors, special education teachers and parents.
-Within the class of 2006, 98.1% of students completed biology, 71.3% completed chemistry, and 45.4% completed physics.
-The department also offers unleveled semester long electives, which mix together students of all abilities to study specific interests.
-In the class of 2006, 52% of students completed at least one of these electives: about half used them as part of their three-credit minimum for graduation and half took these courses in addition to main sequence courses.
-Finally, the department offers three AP courses: AP Biology, AP Environmental Science and AP Physics C: Mechanics. .
+The department also offers unleveled semester long electives, which mix together students of all abilities to study specific topics.
+The department offers two intensive field-based research courses: Advanced marinee Ecology located in Down East Maine and Tropical Marine Ecology in Cape Eleuthra, Bahamas.
+The department offers three AP courses: AP Biology, AP Environmental Science and AP Physics C: Mechanics.
+Students may also get science department credit for two MSCT courses: Medical Science (as an elective) and Principles of Engineering (physics).

 The Science Department facilities include nine lab-classrooms.
 Eight of the labs are paired together with shared prep rooms; the ninth has its own prep room.
-Three lab-classrooms have additional attached spaces: a plant room, a small animal room, and a marine aquarium room.
-Outside, there is a 600 sq. foot greenhouse used by the Botany course, and an outdoor classroom (dedicated to a former science teacher) open to all classes in the school.
-Classes also make use of outdoor spaces on the grounds and short distances from the school, including local harbors: Research Biology, Botany, Oceanology and Natural Science use the most outdoor space.
-Beginning with the summer of 2011, a Marine Ecology Seminar will be offered that includes place-based learning in the Bahamas.
+Three lab-classrooms have additional attached spaces for project-based learning and long-term student investigations.
+Outside, there is a 600 sq. foot greenhouse, school garden, orchard and an outdoor classroom (dedicated to a former teacher) open to all classes in the school.
+Classes also make use of outdoor spaces on the grounds short distances from the school.
+The science department took the lead on reducing CHRHS' carbon footprint by installing large scale renewable energy projects including a 100 kW wind turbine, a 150 kW solar array, and on-site composting.

 •Students will integrate science into their knowledge base: this involves understanding the cross-cutting concepts within the sciences and with other disciplines.